What Is the Taxpayer First Act?

 Tax Assistance Program Adjustments

 The Volunteer Income Tax Assistance (VITA) program gets some attention, too.
-The Act requires that the Department of the Treasury set up a grant-matching program to funnel money toward tax preparation assistance for low-income taxpayers and to educate the public about the availability of this assistance.
+The act requires that the Department of the Treasury set up a grant-matching program to allocate money toward tax preparation assistance for low-income taxpayers and to educate the public about the availability of this assistance.

 Other Refund Fraud and Identity Theft Measures

 PINs have been available for some time, but only to taxpayers who’ve already had their tax lives compromised.
-The Act makes PINs available to anyone whose identity has been stolen, regardless of whether their tax accounts were affected.
+The Taxpayer First Act makes PINs available to anyone whose identity has been stolen, regardless of whether their tax accounts were affected.
 Essentially anyone can request a PIN now.